himmAllRight/himmAllRight-source/content/post/new-lgud4379b.md

 ## What I like

-- **Screen Realistate** - The most obvious Pro using a monitor at this size and resolution... is the screen realistate.
+- **Screen Resolution** - The most obvious Pro using a monitor at this size and resolution... is the screen real estate.
 As explained above, it's twice the size of my old, dual 1080p monitor setup.
 With this space, I can easily have several code files, documentation, a few terminals, a chat window, and even a video opened on my single